aBrihoum/dev.to/How I optimized my Angular website/source.md

 The following [**link**](https://megapizza-angular-kxgk919qy-oubrdb.vercel.app/) is a showcase of my website after the **3rd** step.

-{% vimeo 730481699 %}
+{% youtube DnfKq6yqgmA %}

-From this video, we can extract four visual problems :
+From this video, I can extract four visual problems :

 #### 1.1 - Visual problem 1